MrGallo/Python-Exercise-Management/docs/_sources/exercises/codingbat/list-2/more-14.md.txt

-Given an list of ints, return true if the number of 1's is greater than the number of 4's
+Given a list of ints, return true if the number of 1's is greater than the number of 4's

 ```
 more_14([1, 4, 1]) -> true